soulfulconsultant/simple_test_task/README.md

 Possible improvements:
 - export configuration(port number, swagger route, etc.) to a separate file;
+- and the rest depending on your imagination :)

 Note: default user login is **test** password **12345**